Islamic State makes desperate stand in Mosul, commanders say

 The United Nations predicts it will cost more than $1 billion to repair basic infrastructure in Mosul, while Iraq's Kurdish leader said on Thursday in a Reuters interview that the Baghdad government had failed to prepare a post-battle political, security and governance plan.

-(Reporting By Stephen Kalin; Editing by Richard Balmforth)
+(Reporting By Stephen Kalin; Editing by Richard Balmforth and Gareth Jones)